Thomas the Apostle: Alleged visit to China

-In its nascent form, this tradition is found at the earliest in the Zuqnin Chronicle (775 CE) and may have originated in the late Sasanian period.
+In its nascent form, this tradition is found at the earliest in the Zuqnin Chronicle (AD 775) and may have originated in the late Sasanian period.
 Perhaps it originated as a 3rd-century pseudepigraphon where Thomas would have converted the Magi (in the Gospel of Matthew) to Christianity as they dwelled in the land of Shir (land of Seres, Tarim Basin, near what was the world's easternmost sea for many people in antiquity).
 Additionally, the testimony of Arnobius of Sicca, active shortly after 300, maintains that the Christian message had arrived in India and among the Persians, Medians, and Parthians (along with the Seres).

 Possible travel into Indonesia

 According to Kurt E. Koch, Thomas the Apostle possibly traveled into Indonesia via India with Indian traders.

 Paraguayan legend

 Ancient oral tradition retained by the Guaraní tribes of Paraguay claims that the Apostle Thomas was in Paraguay and preached to them under the name of Pa'í Sumé or Avaré Sumé (while in Peru he was known as Tumé).

 in the estate of our college, called Paraguay, and twenty leagues distant from Asumpcion.
 This place stretches out on one side into a pleasant plain, affording pasture to a vast quantity of cattle; on the other, where it looks towards the south, it is surrounded by hills and rocks; in one of which a cross piled up of three large stones is visited, and held in great veneration by the natives for the sake of St. Thomas; for they believe, and firmly maintain, that the Apostle, seated on these stones as on a chair, formerly preached to the assembled Indians.